pechorin/pbr.sh/README.md

 ### How backup script gets to the server

 `pbr.host` holds logic responsible for backup and restore mechanics.
-When `pbr.local provise` run `pbr.host` is uploaded to remote host machine and script run execution added to user cron via , result for host user looks like:
+When `pbr.local host-setup` run `pbr.host` is uploaded to remote host machine and script run execution added to user cron, result for host user will looks like:

 ```
 crontab -l
 30 0 * * * /home/username/pbr.host backup
 ```

+In case of local git clone installation to local machine you get `pbr.host` script downloaded on your machine, so no `host-setup` should be run (and can be dangeroues), and you can use this script for local backups, but on this case you need to explicitly specify secrets folder (otherwise script will attempts to work in host-mode and lookup for secrets folder in preconfigured path — `~/.config/.secrets/settings.conf`)

 ### Backup script (remote)